kojix2/ruby-htslib/README.md

 Many macro functions are used in HTSlib.
 Since these macro functions cannot be called using FFI, they must be reimplemented in Ruby.

-* Actively use the advanced features of Ruby.
+* Use the new version of Ruby to take full advantage of Ruby's potential.
+  * This is possible because we have a small number of users.
+What a deal!
 * Remain compatibile with [htslib.cr](https://github.com/bio-crystal/htslib.cr).
   * The most difficult part is the return value.
-In the Crystal language, it is convenient for a method to return only one type.
-In the Ruby language, on the other hand, it is more convenient to return multiple classes.
-For example, in the Crystal language, it is confusing that a return value can take four types: Int32, Float32, Nil, and String.
-In Ruby, on the other hand, it is very common and does not cause any problems.
+In the Crystal language, a method is expected to return only one type.
+In the Ruby language, on the other hand, methods that return multiple classes are very common.
+For example, in the Crystal language, the compiler is confused if the return value is one of four types: Int32, Float32, Nil, or String.
+In Ruby, this is very common and does not cause any problems.

 #### FFI Extensions